wangbo-zhao/2021TIP-SCG/README.md

 🔥🔥🔥The code for SCG: Saliency and Contour Guided Salient Instance Segmentation🔥🔥🔥

 ## TODO
-- [-] As it is suggested in [RDPNet](https://github.com/yuhuan-wu/RDPNet), we plan to use official cocoapi to evaluate the performance, for the convenience of future work.
+- [x] As it is suggested in [RDPNet](https://github.com/yuhuan-wu/RDPNet), we plan to use official cocoapi to evaluate the performance, for the convenience of future work.

 ## Usage
 1.Build.
 Follow the installation instructions of [maskrcnn-benchmark](https://github.com/facebookresearch/maskrcnn-benchmark).